BACHELOR OF SCIENCE DEGREE IN HEALTH INFORMATION ADMINISTRATION

 Health Information Administrators have opportunities to assist in the development and implementation of health information systems for quality patient care, financial reimbursement, medical research, health care planning, and health care quality evaluation.
 Others responsibilities include privacy, security, and data governance.

 One of the many career options chosen by HIAs is the management of a health information department.
 In this position, managers evaluate and motivate employees, provide leadership in department planning and organizing, determine department policies, and budget department resources.
-Managers are also involved in
+Managers are also involved indecision making and healthcare committees.

 Job opportunities continue to grow for HIAs.
 According to the Bureau of Labor Statistics, “employment of health information technicians is projected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.”
 As the population ages, they will require more care.
 More care translates to more documentation required and reimbursement for health care providers.
 “Additional records, coupled with widespread use of electronic health records (EHRs) by all types of health care providers, could lead to an increased need for technicians to organize and manage the associated information in all areas of the health care